-- 24-hour roadside assistance: Includes towing, flat tire changes, fuel delivery, lock-out service, and jump-starts
+- 24-hour roadside assistance: Includes towing, flat tire changes, fuel delivery, lock-out service, and battery jump-starts

 - Rental car reimbursement: Includes reimbursement of $40 per day up to $200

 The term limits of Route 66 extended warranty plans vary with each contract.
-First Street and Main Street contracts are 3-year/36,000-mile contracts.
+Main Street and First Street plans are 3-year/36,000-mile contracts.